rebremer/eventhubs-kafka-to-asa/README.md

 ### Configuring credentials

-In this example, a service principal is used for the AAD credential.
+In this example, a service principal is used for the Microsoft Entra ID credential.
 This service principal must have the `Azure Event Hubs Data Sender` role (or equivalent) assigned on the target Event Hubs namespace.
 We configure `DefaultAzureCredential` by setting the following environment variables in the .env file (rename env.example to .env):

 ```shell
 AZURE_TENANT_ID=<TenantID>